-1. First check that your order is complete and undamaged, and that you have received the correct voltage generator (12 or 24 volt).
+1. First check that your order is complete and undamaged, and that you have received the correct voltage generator (12 or 24 or 115 or 230 volt).
 See the packing lists below to assist in this.

 - 2. Gather your tool kit.
 See tool list below. - 3.
 Plan your installation.
-See guidance notes below. - 4.
-Mechanically install the mounting system.
+See guidance notes below.

+4. Mechanically install the mounting system.

-5. Run the electrical wiring and mechanically mount any accessories (including the rectifiers on their heatsink) but do not connect to the batteries.
+5. Run the electrical wiring and mechanically mount any accessories (including the rectifiers on their heatsink) but do not connect to the batteries or grid.